salah-mohammed/DownloadKit/README.md

 * Enable to resume The Permanent suspension.
 * It is a Data management Library  support HTTP networking.
 * Support UIKit and SwiftUI.
-* You can develop a project with very clear code
+* You can develop a project with very clear code.
+* You can use BasicFileDownloadService for objective c.

 # Requirements
 * IOS 13+